VirtualPlanetaryLaboratory/vplanet/README.md

 `VPLanet` currently consists of 12 functioning "modules," each containing a set of equations that models a specifc physical process:

-**AtmEsc**: Thermal escape of an atmosphere, including water photolyzation, hydrogen escape, oxygen escape, and oxygen build-up.
+**AtmEsc**: Roche lobe overflow and thermal escape (energy-limited and radiation-recombination-limited) of an atmosphere, including water photolyzation, hydrogen escape, oxygen escape, and oxygen build-up.

-**Binary**: Orbital evolution of a circumbinary planet.
+**Binary**: Orbital evolution of a single circumbinary planet.

 **DistOrb**: 2nd and 4th order semi-analytic models of orbital evolution outside of resonance.

-**DistRot**: Evolution of a world's rotational axis due to orbital evolution and the stellar torque (including shape evolution as a function of rotational frequency).
+**DistRot**: Evolution of a world's rotational axis due to orbital evolution and the stellar torque.

 **EqTide**: Tidal evolution in the equilibrium tide framework.